 The food movement is at a critical moment.
-With the changing landscape created by the demise of the Community Food Security Coalition, many questions are being asked about the direction and leadership of the "good food revolution."
-Foremost among those questions is how do we create a racially just movement in the United States that is led by African Americans, other People of Color, and progressive whites committed to working on elimination of both systemic racism and their own personal racism?
+With the changing landscape created by the demise of the Community Food Security Coalition, many questions are being asked about the direction and leadership of the “good food revolution.”
+Foremost among those questions is how do we create a racially just movement in the United States that is led by African Americans, other People of Color, and progressive whites committed to working on the elimination of both systemic racism and their own personal racism?

 The system of white supremacy is pervasive in American society.
 It results in inequities in education, the criminal justice system, wealth, health, and food access.
 There continues to be a wide gap between African-Americans and whites in all of the metrics of the quality of life.
 Schools throughout America continue to teach from a Euro-centric perspective, which puts the history and cultures of Western Europeans and their descendants at the center and marginalizes the experiences of everyone else.
 White skin continues to confer unearned privilege in America and much of the world.
 Racism is one of the defining characteristics of American life.

 Because we live in a system of unbridled capitalism, there continue to be sharp divides based on income and wealth.
 The wealthiest 1% of the population continues to accumulate obscene amounts of wealth while the middle class shrinks and struggles to hold on to the way of life they have grown accustomed to.
 The working poor and the chronically unemployed and underemployed continue in a free fall with safety nets being removed in the name of smaller, more efficient government.
 Class distinctions are one of the defining characterizes of American life.

 These are reasons for building a movement for food security, food justice and food sovereignty that unflinchingly addresses issues of race and class and is led by those most impacted.
 But, the question remains, how do we build such a movement?